This blog post contains some affiliate links to products you may find useful, at no extra costs to you. All opinions are my own.

 Visualization and guided imagery can be powerful tools to unwind.
 Even more so, painting a vivid picture may redirect your thoughts away from the pain.
 Because visualizing peaceful scenes relaxes both your body and mind, it works well to target the vicious cycle of pain, stress and anxiety.

 So the next time you’re in pain, engage all your senses to imagine a place you find relaxing, whether that’s a cabin in the woods or a tropical beach.
-If you have trouble staying focused, try a guided imagery app to help you.
+If you have trouble visualizing relaxing scenes or staying focused, the Flowly app will take you on a journey through different Virtual Reality worlds designed for relaxation.
+Through a combination of guided breathing, voice-over and biofeedback, Flowly teaches you helpful tools like controlling your heart rate and breathing to manage your pain.
+Flowly is backed by the National Institutes of Health (NIH) and is currently studied as a device for pain and anxiety management.

 Which mental techniques do you (unconsciously) use to cope with chronic pain?